tsuru/tsuru/service-api-fine-grained-permissions/service-fine-grained-permissions-v2.md

 // LookupDynamic returns the scheme and whether it exists. func LookupDynamic(name string) (*permTypes.PermissionScheme, bool)

-// ListDynamic returns all dynamic schemes (for the /dynamic-permissions endpoint). func ListDynamic() permTypes.PermissionSchemeList
+// ListDynamic returns all dynamic schemes (for inclusion in GET /permissions). func ListDynamic() permTypes.PermissionSchemeList

 // CheckDynamic returns true if any granted name is an ancestor-or-equal of the